santoshvandari/SimplePythonProjectCollection/PortScanner/Readme.md

-# YouTube Video Downloader
+# Open Port Scanner
-This is the Simple Web Application written in Python Framework Flask Which will download the YouTube Video
+This is the Simple Python program that will try to find the Open Port of any IP Address.

 ## Usage
 Follow the Given Steps to Setup in Your Local System.